ninabarzh/broomstick/content/posts/reisswolf.md

 * An employee emailed a sensitive file to the wrong client.
 HR tutted.
 No one died.
 No one was told.
 * A franchise partner was compromised via phishing.
 The data was technically under their control, not REISSWOLF’s.
 A footnote in a risk register somewhere is the only evidence it happened.

-This isn’t deception—it’s compliance.
+This isn’t deception, it’s compliance.
 But it’s also not transparency.

 ---